-- Select and Union all the solids: Select all the solid bodies and run Boolean Union (from the Operations menu or the MagicHeal menu.
+Select all the solid bodies and run Boolean Union (from the Operations menu or the MagicHeal menu).

 That’s it!
 A few minutes of work and now you have a model that 1/10th of the filesize and ‘weight’ as previously!
 Using this technique you can reduce the size of commonly-used components so that working assemblies don’t grow excessively large and slow.

 As mentioned, boolean operations are only available in TransMagic EXPERT and in the MagicHeal add-on.
 If you want to test this functionality out, there is a free TransMagic SUPERVIEW demo, which comes loaded with MagicHeal (for repairs) and MagicCheck (for comparisons).
 To try the TransMagic Eval, CLICK HERE.